 Key takeaways:

-Pain reprocessing therapy is a new method of managing some types of chronic pain that are considered “brain-generated,” meaning the pain isn’t caused by an injury or physical condition.
+Pain reprocessing therapy is a method of managing some types of chronic pain that are considered “brain-generated,” which means the pain isn’t caused by an injury or physical condition.

-Pain reprocessing therapy is still very new.
-It’s only been tested for back pain so far. but it shows promise as a possible treatment for some types of pain.
+Pain reprocessing therapy is still new, but shows promise as a possible treatment for certain types of pain.

 Many people experience chronic pain (long-term pain).
 Managing that pain can be a challenge, especially if your pain cannot be traced back to an injury or condition without a physical cause (like a torn muscle or worn-down joint).

 Researchers developed a new form of pain management called pain reprocessing therapy.
-Although it is still in the testing phase, the techniques may relieve chronic pain in people without physical evidence of injury or disease.
+Although it’s still a new treatment, the techniques may in fact relieve chronic pain in people without physical evidence of injury or disease.

 Pain reprocessing therapy (PRT) attempts to retrain the brain to feel pain signals differently.
-Sometimes, you may feel pain even when there is no sign of damage to your bones, joints, or other tissues.
+Sometimes, you may feel pain even when there’s no sign of damage to your bones, joints, or other tissues.

-Your brain and nerves are signaling pain (and you feel it; it’s real).
-But there is no physical reason for your brain to send these signals (such as an injury or inflamed tissues).
-Instead, your brain may send out "false-alarm" pain messages.
+Your brain and nerves are signaling pain (and you feel it — it’s real).
+But there’s no physical reason for your brain to send these signals (such as an injury or inflamed tissues).
+Instead, your brain may send out “false-alarm” pain messages.

 These brain-related pain signals can trigger fear and avoidance, which may cause more pain.
 This may lead to more fear and avoidance.
 It’s a vicious cycle that reinforces the brain-generated pain signals that cause your chronic pain.